CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 Let us examine the advantages of these changes.

 #### Detailed logs
-In larger systems if is helpful to add labels to logs.
+In larger systems it is helpful to add labels to logs.
-One such label might be the section of code that was logged the message.
+One such label might be the section of code that logged the message.
-This can be achieved by starting the dispatcher with a logger that always adds a label to the its log messages.
+This can be achieved by starting the dispatcher with a logger that always adds a label to its log messages.

 {% highlight js %}
 var logger = {